Study Results with XYWAV

 Study results for XYWAV in adults with Idiopathic Hypersomnia (IH)

-A clinical study of nightly XYWAV showed that, compared to placebo (a treatment that is inactive), XYWAV:
+A clinical study of nightly XYWAV showed that, compared with placebo

-Helped treat excessive daytime sleepiness
+Helped treat excessive daytime sleepiness (EDS)

-Helped with overall Idiopathic Hypersomnia symptoms (patient reported)
+Helped with overall IH symptoms (patient reported)

 - The ESS measures EDS on a scale from